 You can search for bibliographical references in Miró’s entire personal library in the catalogue of the foundation’s library.

 - What is the Sert Archive?

-The Josep Lluís Sert Archive is made up of some 3,000 documents donated to the Fundació Joan Miró by Sert in 1982 and supplemented by his friend and collaborator Jaume Freixa through later donations.
+The Josep Lluís Sert Archive consists of 3,000 documents donated by Sert to the Fundació Joan Miró in 1982 and was expanded thanks to subsequent donations by Sert’s friend and collaborator Jaume Freixa.

 - Does the library offer a lending service?